unilsson/ulni-se-hugo/README.md

 # ulni.se-hugo
-New design of homepage in a blogg style using Hugo.
+New design of my Swedish homepage in a blog style using Hugo.
+It will also deploy the static website using ftp when something new is pushed to the repository.
-This is eventually replace my other ulni.se web site.